 A slew of two-console PS4 and PS5 games are in the pipeline, too.
 Hideo Kojima's Death Stranding, for example, has already launched on the PS4 but is expected to grace the PS5.

 Talking of PS4, those hoping to see a futuristic Keanu Reeves in Cyberpunk 2077 will have to wait until September.
 "Night City is massive – full of stories, content and places to visit, but due to the sheer scale and complexity of it all, we need more time to finish playtesting, fixing and polishing," said developer CD Projekt Red.
 The hotly-anticipated role-player, first announced in 2012, has been designed with the PS4 and Xbox One in mind but is expected to make the leap to PS5 and Series X.

 So, plenty of choice in both camps.
 Still torn?
 The new Call of Duty and FIFA titles are expected to hit both consoles.
 Whichever way you go, expect a small and long-overdue price rise on games.
 Both the PS5 and Xbox Series X are expected to retail at $70 (£65/AU$110) as standard.

 PS5 vs Xbox Series X: verdict

 The console war between Sony and Microsoft is set to reach new heights in 2020 with the launch of new high-powered hardware.
-Both consoles will launch with a epic line-up of games and, if you're lucky enough to own an 8K TV, we're hoping they both serve up a truly epic 8K gaming experience.
+Both consoles will launch with a epic line-up of 4K games.

-Either way, Q4 2020 is going to be interesting as all the hype starts ramping up.
+Either way, November 2020 is going to be interesting as all the hype reaches fever pitch.